ZeroGravitasIndeed/zg_swtor_tools/README.md

 Merges "duplicate" vertices (applies a "Merge By Distance" with a tolerance of 0.000001 m.), which usually solves many issues when fusing body parts or applying Subdivision or Multiresolution Modifiers.
 * Requires a selection of one or several game objects.
 * When selecting multiple objects, the tool acts on each of them separately so as not to merge vertices of different objects by accident.
+* To correct any possible normals problems derived from the operation, it performs a face area normals' averaging operation, too.
+* Also, it sets each object's Auto Smooth to On (it's typically on by default, but, just in case…).

 ### Modifiers Tools.
 They add to all selected objects Modifiers like Subdivision or Multires (for hiding SWTOR's models' low poly nature) and Displace and Solidify (to facilitate gear-over-full body workflows), with sensible settings as an easy starting point.
 There is a Modifiers removal button that only affects those Modifier types, preserving any other, such as the Armature modifier that results from parenting a skeleton.
 Also, there are buttons for moving such Armature modifiers to the top or the bottom of the Modifier Stack, for both usefulness and experimentation.